wp-plugins/contact-coldform/readme.txt

 * Added localization support
 * Cleaned/updated/optimize code
 * Overview and Updates admin panels now open by default
-* resolve PHP Notices for "Undefined variable" and "Undefined Index"
+* Resolve PHP Notices for "Undefined variable" and "Undefined Index"
+* Changed the placeholder attribute of the antispam field

 = Version 20130103 =